ramseylab/vgramreg/README.md

 ```bash
     wget ...
 ```
-Extract the file and store the dataset in the root directory
+Extract the file and store the dataset in the `vgramreg` project root directory as shown below:
 ```bash
 .
 ├── ML1_ML2